Introduction: TMC2208 UART on BigTreeTech/BIQU SKR V1.1, V1.3, and V1.4 Controllers

-Try as I might, I could not find a single, clean image with a free-use license, of either of the two driver module types mentioned immediately above.
+Try as I might, I could not find clean, freely-licensed images of two of the driver module variants (the "borrowed" ones above).
 Only non-free, low quality sources were to be found.
 Per the "four fair use factors" set forth in US copyright law:

 1. Both images are used in a non-commercial, non-profit manner, purely for educational purposes (though I have no control over what Autodesk does with them outside of this Instructable).

 2. The original images were published and deliberately made accessible to anyone on the Internet, without any kind of account, password, or other obvious means of access control.

 3. The images as obtained from the sources above were low-quality.
 They have been cropped to just the modules themselves, and then scaled, enhanced, and annotated by me.
 Due to the nature of the technology, using anything less than the full module images currently shown in this Instructable could lead to confusion, defeating the purpose of their use entirely.

 4. These images have no obvious possibility to disrupt the market in which they were originally used, and no preference for one brand over any other(s) is intended.